Saboor-Hamedi/Saboor-Hamedi/README.md

 ###### I am an ordinary person 😊
 <span>
   <p>
-      I have a computer science background more especifically Information System, I have aquired my Bachelor Degree from [uinjkt][UIN JKT]
+      I have a computer science background more especifically Information System, I have aquired my Bachelor Degree from [uinjkt][website]
   </p>
   </span>